Emarticon Project Examples

 Project example: Negotiation and implementation of intelligent IT contracts in a large bank

 We took over the negotiation of our client with large IT service providers in the area of mainframe computers, server, network administration and end customer user computing.
-By changing the contractual metrics (KPI) along the lines of the Emarticon® Efficient IT-Sourcing Concept, we achieve significant savings.
 The key change we implemented was the measurement of performance based on the generated value for the client company.

 Outstanding achievement: cost reduction by € 10 million over the course of three contractual years